Beat The Fish College Scholarship Program

 The Unlawful Internet Gambling Enforcement Act, passed more than a dozen years ago by the United States federal government, permanently altered the course of the online gambling industry.

 Despite a Wall Street Journal poll that showed 85% of Americans preferred that the government leave online gambling and the booming online poker market alone, the UIGEA was tacked on to a must-pass security bill.
 Its 11th-hour inclusion to unrelated security bill sparked controversy at the time, with congressman even stating that no one ever had a chance to review it.

 A mass exodus of regulated sports betting, casino, and online poker websites from the American market followed, with the UIGEA having the ultimate effect of driving online betting further underground.

 There has since been some progress at the state level, with the US Department of Justice opening the door for individual states to decide how they want to treat online gambling.
-Thus far, few states have thus far been able to make it past the red tape required to license online gambling.
+Thus far, few states have been able to make it past the red tape required to license online gambling.

 Today, gambling seems to be more accepted by the public than ever, with major media outlets like ESPN and CBS selling sports picks and dedicating mainstream content to betting lines.
 Offshore gambling websites like Bovada are regularly referenced for their sports betting lines and quasi-legal online poker sites like Global Poker are sponsoring NASCAR vehicles.